 The classes of other liabilities described are the same as used in the Solvency II balance sheet (MVBS).
 The aggregation is based on the nature and the function of liabilities and their materiality for solvency purposes.
-The following table shows the amount of other liabilities according to MVBS as of 31 December 2018.
+The following table shows the amount of other liabilities according to MVBS as of 31 December 2019.

-Liabilities

 Technical provisions - non-life

 Technical provisions - non-life (excluding health)

-Technical provisions calculated as a whole
+TP calculated as a whole

 Best Estimate

 Risk margin

 Technical provisions - health (similar to non-life)

-Technical provisions calculated as a whole
+TP calculated as a whole

 Best Estimate

 Risk margin

 Technical provisions - life (excluding index-linked and unit-linked)

 Technical provisions - health (similar to life)

-Technical provisions calculated as a whole
+TP calculated as a whole

 Best Estimate

 Risk margin

-Technical provisions - life (excluding health and index-linked and unit-linked)

-Technical provisions calculated as a whole
+Technical provisions - life (excluding health and index-linked and unit-linked) TP calculated as a whole

 Best Estimate

 Risk margin

 Technical provisions - index-linked and unit-linked

-Technical provisions calculated as a whole
+TP calculated as a whole

 Best Estimate

 Risk margin

 Other technical provisions

 Contingent liabilities

 Provisions other than technical provisions

 Pension benefit obligations

 Deposits from reinsurers

 Deferred tax liabilities

 Derivatives

 Debts owed to credit institutions

+Debts owed to credit institutions resident domestically

+Debts owed to credit institutions resident in the euro area other than domestic

+Debts owed to credit institutions resident in rest of the world

 Financial liabilities other than debts owed to credit institutions

+Debts owed to non-credit institutions

+Debts owed to non-credit institutions resident domestically Debts owed to non-credit institutions resident in the euro area other than domestic

+Debts owed to non-credit institutions resident in the euro area other than domestic

+Other financial liabilities (debt securities issued)

 Insurance & intermediaries payables

 Reinsurance payables

 Payables (trade, not insurance)

 Subordinated liabilities

-Subordinated liabilities not in Basic Own Funds
+Subordinated liabilities not in basic own funds

-Subordinated liabilities in Basic Own Funds
+Subordinated liabilities in basic own funds

 Any other liabilities, not elsewhere shown

-Total liabilities

 Excess of assets over liabilities